 There’s no escaping the fact that kitchens use more energy than many other areas in the home.
 Carefully consider how you can reduce your energy usage with appropriate appliances.
 There are energy ratings on new appliances these days, but those only help to a certain degree.
 You can go even further by thinking about how you’re going to use your kitchen.
 A larger appliance will use more power than a smaller appliance, even if they have the same rating.

 5. Get the Right Fridge

 It’s tempting to go after the largest refridgerator you can afford and fit in your kitchen.
 Instead, why not get something that’s just right for you and your family?
-A full fridge is going to be less wastful on power than one that’s left half empty most of the time.
-After they’re brought down to a cool temprature, the items in a fridge will help to keep it cold.
+A full fridge is going to be less wasteful on power than one that’s left half empty most of the time.
+After they’re brought down to a cool temperature, the items in a fridge will help to keep it cold.
 A bunch of air will not do that at all.